MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-G-Standards-Certification/part-493-Laboratory-Requirements/subpart-I-Proficiency-Testing-Programs-Nonwaived-Testing/subjectgroup-ECFRefb3c9d811d8641-Proficiency-Testing-Programs-Specialty-Subspecialty/section-493.917.md

 ##### § 493.917 Parasitology. #####

+Link to an amendment published at 87 FR 41235, July 11, 2022.

-(a) *Types of services offered by laboratories.* In parasitology there are two types of laboratories for proficiency testing purposes -
+(a) *Types of services offered by laboratories.* In parasitology there are two types of laboratories for proficiency testing purposes—

 (1) Those that determine the presence or absence of parasites by direct observation (wet mount) and/or pinworm preparations and, if necessary, refer specimens to another laboratory appropriately certified in the subspecialty of parasitology for identification;